 The reverse direction works the same way.
 Swap the URL for /id-to-username/{user_id} and read the handle field from the response.

 A common situation: your application accepts account references from end users or upstream systems in whatever format the source happens to produce.
 Some entries are bare handles, some are @-prefixed, some are full URLs, some are already numeric IDs.
-The normalizer below collapses all four shapes into a stable user ID without making extra API calls when the input is already an ID.
+The normalizer below collapses all four shapes into a stable user ID, and skips the API call entirely when the input is already an ID.

 def normalize_to_id(value: str) -> str: